dekarrin/ictiobus/docs/ictcc.md

 FISHI spec will be used as the return value of a `Frontend`'s `Analyze` function.

+## Requirements

+WIP n on needing go for diagnostic and sim but not strictly required.

 ## Reading Input
 All input to ictcc is provided as files formatted as "FISHI markdown files"; the specifics of this format are laid out in the [FISHI manual](fishi-usage.md), but